-This situation arises when the Composite State is the direct
+This situation arises when the Composite State is the direct target of a Transition.

 Default Entry of State2

 The Trigger Sequence to be simulated is: [EVENT_A, EVENTC].

 When a Transition targeted directly on State2 is enabled, State2 is activated, followed by default activation for all the Regions of the SubMachine.